- As low as $547/Night

 About the Area

 Located by the sea, this resort is in Downtown Charleston, a neighborhood in Charleston.
-The area's natural beauty can be seen at Waterfront Park and Isle of Palms Beach, while South Carolina Aquarium and Patriots Point are popular area attractions.
+The area's natural beauty can be seen at Waterfront Park and Riverfront Park, while South Carolina Aquarium and Patriots Point are popular area attractions.
 Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for USS Yorktown, a top attraction not to be missed.
-Spend some time exploring the area's activities, including golfing, winery tours, and swimming.
+Spend some time exploring the area's activities, including golfing, birdwatching, and winery tours.

 Special Instructions